ilygatsika/ape_gto3d/README.md

 python3 run.py
 ```

 This program runs all calculations at once, stores results in pickle format and then generates figures in the `img` directory.
 Note that the `out` directory of the present git repo already contains all precalculated results that enable to reproduce figures.
-Input data is finite element solutions used as a reference and obtained by HelFEM (https://github.com/susilehtola/HelFEM).
+The input data in the `dat` directory contains finite element solutions used as a reference and obtained by HelFEM (https://github.com/susilehtola/HelFEM).

 _Disclaimer:_ Running all the computations from scratch takes around 1 week on a supercomputer and allocates more than 20 gigs of memory.
 Use with caution.
 Dedicated script for long computations: